Asiana Treks and Tours

 Electricity voltage and plugs:

-However, as of May 29, 2023, 95% of Nepali people have access to electricity.
+However, as of May 29, 2023, 95% of the Nepali population has access to electricity.
 Almost all popular trekking routes, teahouses, and lodges have electricity.
 However, some isolated and solo trekking tea houses in the jungle don't have electricity; most tea houses let travellers charge their devices for a small fee.
 The average electrical voltage inNepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices.

 Communication: